LGBTQ history in Sri Lanka

 The history of sexual minorities in Sri Lanka covered in this article dates back to a couple of centuries before the start of the Vikram Samvat era (300 BCE), although it is highly likely that archaeology predating this period exists.
 There are virtually zero historical records of sexual minorities in the Latin script dating prior to colonialism.
 The concept of Sri Lanka did not exist prior to colonialism, and the term 'lanka' translates to 'island'.

-Lanka (Pre-Colonialism)
+Monarchical period

 The traditional legal codes of Lanka did not criminalise, or actively discriminate against, sexual minorities.
 It is believed that gender stereotypes were less important and more blurred during this era, with sexuality being more expressive (sexual sculptures similar to those found at Hindu temples in India can be found on temples in Sri Lanka).